LakhvirMadhar/WildFrostRAG/README.md

 2.  **Bugs**
     *   BUG: When processing the html, sometimes words are missing (FIXED)
         - Also should remove the completely irrelevant info that shows up at the end that has no informatoin related to the cards itself?
+(FIXED)
     *   BUG: For cards like Infernoko that have multiple phases, we are not capturing the data for phases (should add the relation, Card -> has other phase(or something) -> Card)

 3.  **Missing Features/Pages to Still Scrape**